andela/test-simulations-mgmt-repo/06-building-a-program-start-to-finish/setting-up-linters/output/README.md

 - **With**: *independently*

 #### Result
-- Screenshot of ESLint violations.
+- Screenshot of ESLint violations within the output folder.
+- Screenshot of HoundCI comments within the output folder.